Mets `amped’ for delayed season with Céspedes potential DH

 Syndergaard had Tommy John surgery after the virus shutdown, costing the Mets their No. 2 starter.
 But they still possess five proven arms led by deGrom, who ended last season with 23 straight scoreless innings and won his second consecutive Cy Young Award.

+The right-hander was removed early from an intrasquad game with back tightness 10 days before the season opener.
+An MRI showed nothing to be concerned about, according to a person familiar with the situation who spoke on condition of anonymity because no immediate announcement was planned.
+But deGrom was day to day and it was unclear how much the setback might affect his schedule or availability.

-“I feel really good,” deGrom said this month.
-“Hopefully get off to a good start and keep it rolling.”
+“Hopefully get off to a good start and keep it rolling,” he said early this month.

-Dependable pitching performances from Marcus Stroman, Steven Matz and reliever Edwin Díaz could halt New York’s three-year playoff drought.
+Regardless of deGrom’s status, dependable pitching performances from Marcus Stroman, Steven Matz and reliever Edwin Díaz could be the key to halting New York’s three-year playoff drought.
 That won’t come easy in the rugged NL East, with a total of 43 games scheduled against the Yankees, Rays, Red Sox, Braves, Phillies and World Series champion Nationals.

 “This team’s built to win,” Van Wagenen said.